wuwenbin2/fuel-plugin-onos/README.md

      onos plugin

 3. Select three nodes with role 'controller', three with role 'compute' and one with 'onos'.
+Node with role 'onos' can colocate with any other roles or locates independently.

 4. Click 'Deploy changes' to enable nodes with ONOSFW.